Trust-Region Noise Search for Black-Box Alignment of Diffusion and Flow Models: Methodology

 \subsection{Trust-Region Search (TRS)}

-constrained budgets.
-Additionally, we use a different center selection scheme, by always choosing the top-k observed noises, which is crucial for the performance.
+TRS is a trust-region search algorithm with structured noise sampling designed for inference-time alignment with expensive black-box evaluations.
+Our approach is inspired by TuRBO~\citep{eriksson2019scalable} for Bayesian optimization, but introduces several important modifications for inference-time steering of large generative models.
+In particular, unlike surrogate-based Bayesian optimization, TRS relies purely on structured sampling, since we find that surrogates do not contribute meaningfully to performance, due to the highly non-linear noise space, which is difficult to predict under constrained budgets.
+Additionally, we use a different center selection scheme, by always choosing the top-$k$ observed noises, which is crucial for the performance.
 An overview of the method is given in \Cref{alg:trs_compact}.

 \paragraph{Warm-up.} We begin with a short warm-up phase for bootstrapping the search.
 We sample $N_{\text{warm}}$ initial noise samples from the model prior $p_0$,